imarc/handbook/frontend.md

 ### Images

-**JPG format** is ideal for photographic-like images. (e.g. images of people, places, things)
+**JPG format** is ideal for photographic-like images and large, abstract background images. (e.g. images of people, places, things)

 **PNG format** is ideal for flat-color graphics and/or images that require transparency.

-**WebP** can replace jpg/png formats in modern browsers - currently supported in latest releases of Chrome, Firefox and Edge (18+).
+**WebP** can replace jpg/png formats in modern browsers (currently supported in latest releases of Chrome, Firefox and Edge 18+).
+This format might not be available from a native design program, but can be converted using other programs or even auto-generated via transforms in a CMS.

 ##### Exporting from design programs